sishirsubedi/sishirsubedi.github.io/_projects/3_project.md

  Gene network learned by the model.
 </div>

-- Interpretability2: Activity of pathways in cells, which in general gives cell type identity, can be captured by analyzing UMAP representation of cells based on latent space learned by the model.
-Here, cell type specific clusters suggest that the factors learned by the model are biologically relevant.
+- Interpretability2: The activity of pathways in cells, which generally determines cell type identity, can be captured by analyzing the UMAP representation of cells based on the latent space learned by the model.
+Here, cell type-specific clusters suggest that the factors learned by the model are biologically relevant.

 <div class="row">